Cerebral artery bypass surgery

 For aneurysm and tumors, results of bypass vary widely depending on the lesion location and type of bypass graft.
 Ask your surgeon what results you can expect.

 For carotid artery occlusion, the effectiveness of bypass to decrease the risk of ischemic stroke is controversial.
-The role of bypass surgery for atherosclerotic carotid artery stenosis was questioned in 1985 by researchers in a clinical trial that failed to confirm a benefit of bypass against best medical treatment .
-In the 20 years since, there has been considerable progress in imaging techniques that now enable doctors to identify a subset of stroke patients with hemodynamic ischemia, poor collateral circulation, and a high risk for recurrent stroke.
-The Carotid Occlusion Surgery Study is a new trial designed to determine whether STA–MCA bypass can reduce the incidence of stroke in these patients.
+The role of bypass surgery for atherosclerotic carotid artery stenosis has been studied in several clinical trials that have failed to confirm a benefit of bypass against best medical treatment [4,5].
+However, there are a subset of stroke patients with hemodynamic ischemia, poor collateral circulation, and a high risk for recurrent stroke in which bypass may be an option.

 Although bypass surgery improves blood supply to the brain, it doesn't cure underlying carotid artery or cerebrovascular disease.
 Your results and long-term outcome will depend in part on taking medications as directed and following a healthy lifestyle: stop smoking, eat right, reduce cholesterol, maintain a healthy weight, control blood pressure, manage diabetes, and exercise.

 Mayfield Brain & Spine at 800-325-7787 or 513-221-1100.

 - Burke GM, et al. Moyamoya disease: a summary.
 Neurosurg Focus 26(4):E11, 2009